cosmic-lang/cosmic/README.md

 `Method` definition in `Ruka` is done using `receivers` which specify which type the method is a part of, allowing for adding functionality to any type, even those foreign to your project.

 The receiver must be a reference, slice, or pointer type.
-If you want the function to get a copy of a value, you can just add that value to the parameter list.
 ```elixir
 const Result = enum{
   Ok(int),